benhoskings/babushka.me/pith/installing.html.markdown

 ## Installing a custom babushka

 By default, babushka is installed from my repo on github, [benhoskings/babushka](https://github.com/benhoskings/babushka).
-If you like, you can install from your own repo instead by passing a custom repo URI in the `$BABUSHKA_REPO` envorinment variable, like so:
+If you like, you can install from your own repo instead by passing a custom repo URI in the `$BABUSHKA_REPO` environment variable, like so:

     BABUSHKA_REPO=https://github.com/dgoodlad/babushka.git \
       sh -c "`curl https://babushka.me/up/master`"